Light the Dark: Writers on Creativity, Inspiration, and the Creative Process

 “You could be staying in some guesthouse anywhere in the world, and there are three books there, and one of them changes your life,” the writer and critic Eileen Myles told me.
 The idea for your next bold venture might just be sitting there, on an everyday shelf.
 You just need to remember to take the time to look.

-An earlier version of this post was published on Inc.com
+An earlier version of this post was published in my column at Inc.com

 You might also be interested in: